-Three midterm exams will be scheduled.
-Each midterm will focus on the material in projects and lectures in that third of the course.
-If you have a conflict, let us know as soon as possible, and we will schedule a makeup.
-All exams will be closed book with the exception of a single, hand-written, double-sided notesheet, and will cover material from lecture, sections, the readings, and the project.
+Two exams are scheduled, one halfway through the course and a final exam.
+Each exam will be cumulative and cover material seen in the course so far.
+Please consult the class schedule.
+If you have a conflict, let us know, and we will schedule a makeup exam.
+All exams will be closed book and will cover material from lecture, sections, the readings, homework assignments, and projects.
 You are likely to do poorly on the exams and in the course if you do not do your share of the work on the project.

 Project and Sections

 The projects in this course provide a deep experience with operating system and distributed system design and implementation.
 We have tried hard to keep the workload manageable and to focus on learning concepts, rather than busy work.
 The project experience is essential to the course.

 If you plan to do software or hardware development after graduation, you will almost certainly need to know how to work in a group.
 Recent CS grads almost all say that the ability to work in groups was the single most important thing they wished they had learned at Berkeley.
 Hence, for this project, you will need to form into groups of 4 people; the assignments will be the same no matter what size group you have.
 We will not permit anyone to do the project in a group smaller than 3.
 In order to ensure everyone in the group does their fair share of the work, we will ask each of you to turn in assessments of the relative contributions of your project partners.

 TAs will grade all parts of your project.
 The TAs have been instructed to grade in part on design.
 In other words, it is not enough to get a working solution; you must implement the solution in a clean way that would simplify making further enhancements.
 (Several employers in the area have said that many of our graduates don’t know how to program well — it will really benefit you in the long run to work on your software engineering skills.)